spacelift-io/user-documentation/docs/concepts/run/tracked.md

 ![](../../assets/screenshots/replan.png)

 !!! warning
     Targeted replan feature is currently in open public beta and is free to use regardless of your pricing plan.
-Once GA, it will be available as part of our [Enterprise plan](https://spacelift.io/pricing).
+Once GA, it will be available as part of our [Enterprise plan](https://spacelift.io/pricing){: rel="nofollow"}.

 ### Discarded